dacquaviva/OCR/README.md

 2. **Text Recognition**: After detection, the identified text regions are cropped and batched.
 These batches are then passed through a recognition model that converts the image of text into machine-readable characters.

-This two-step approach allows for:
-- Efficient processing of images with multiple text instances
-- Improved accuracy by focusing the recognition model on specific text regions
-- Flexibility in handling various text orientations and layouts

-Both our cloud and edge implementations follow this two-model approach, with optimizations specific to their deployment environments.

 ## Repository Structure

 This repository is divided into two main sections: